Student Discipline and Due Process

 causes for immediate suspension include, but are not limited to, the following:

-- an attempt of bodily harm to anyone on campus
+- an attempt of bodily harm on anyone on campus;

 - The student will be summoned within two class days of the action of temporary suspension.

 - If the suspended student subsequently receives a favorable administrative disposition or favorable hearing decision, the student shall be permitted to make up class work required for satisfactory completion of a course or courses begun prior to the beginning of the disciplinary process.